![Golden Camel-7A [Mutant Camel]](picts/Mutant Camel_logo1.jpeg) |

 is certainly an interesting find, because it has a long keyboard, is less

-I saw this thing first a decade ago on a flea
+I saw this thing first in 1990th on a flea market

-market in Bremen; it had the typical alphabet buttons and 5 circularly
+in Bremen; it had the typical alphabet buttons and 5 circularly arranged

-arranged red buttons with rhythm names on them, but I didn't ask
+red buttons with rhythm names on them, but I didn't ask for the price

-for the price at that time, since I was carrying already much other stuff
+at that time, since I was carrying already much other stuff and my den

-and my den stands already plenty full of other keyboards and videogames.
+stands already plenty full of other keyboards and videogames.
+Later someone

-Later someone demanded 10€ (too much) for such a thing.
-Years later
+demanded 10€ (too much) for such a thing.
+Years later I finally bought

-I finally bought mine on a flea market; it was in very bad condition with
+mine on a flea market; it was in very bad condition with many scratches,

-many scratches, one speaker loose, several key hooks and a jack broken
+one speaker loose, several key hooks and a jack broken and some cables

-the previous owner had connected at least the "play/ store" switch wires
+owner had connected at least the "play/ store" switch wires wrongly (which

 main features: